Skip Navigation

 The Forgotten Prophecy

-While Joseph was thinking about what to do with Mary, God sent an angel to him to give him instructions.
-Now, to be honest, we know less about this vision than we do about Mary’s angelic visit in Luke 1.
-Here, all we know is that an angel of the Lord appears to Joseph in a dream, telling him about what’s going on with Mary.
+While Joseph thought about what to do with Mary, God sent an angel to give him instructions.
+We know less about this vision than Mary’s angelic visit in Luke 1.
+Here, all we know is that an angel of the Lord appears to Joseph in a dream, telling him what’s going on with Mary.

-What the angel tells him is unbelievable and humanly impossible.
-He tells him that there is no earthly father for her baby.
+What the angel tells Joseph is unbelievable and humanly impossible.
+He tells him that there is no earthly father for Mary’s baby.
 “That which is conceived in her is from the Holy Spirit.”
 What?!
-This is such an unbelievable message that it required an angelic messenger to make it believable.
+This is such an unbelievable message that it requires an angelic messenger to make it believable.

-In Luke’s account, we get to see Mary’s side of it.
-Let’s be honest, Mary’s surprise would have to be 1,000 times more surprising than Joseph’s… since we’re actually talking about a baby inside her body.
+In Luke’s account, we see Mary’s side of it.
+Let’s be honest.
+Mary’s surprise would have to be 1,000 times more surprising than Joseph’s… since we’re actually talking about a baby inside her body.
 But should it really be a surprise?
 I mean, we already talked about Isaiah 7:14.
-Didn’t they know that God had prophesied that a virgin would have a baby and that that baby would be our Savior?
+Didn’t they know that God prophesied that a virgin would have a baby who would be our Savior?

 I Love It When a Plan Comes Together